redis/jedis/docs/redisjson.md

 client.jsonSet("student:112", gson.toJson(oliwia));
 ```

-There are other ways to directly store POJOs as JSON:
+Some other ways to store POJOs as JSON:

 ```
 client.jsonSetLegacy("student:111", maya);